 - Beware toxic chemicals.
 Where there’s ice, there’s antifreeze.
 Antifreeze is highly poisonous to pets, and the neon green puddles can be tempting for pets to try to drink from when all other water is frozen.
 Likewise, de-icers such as salt and other chemicals can be harmful to pets who walk on ground that has been “de-iced” and later lick their paws, ingesting the toxins.
 If your pet has been exposed to de-icers, make sure to rinse his paws in warm water to clean them off.

 - Dehydration can happen in winter, too.
-If your pet relies on an outside water source, make sure you have a way to keep it from freezing.
+If your pet relies on an outside water source, make sure you have a way to keep it from freezing, like a heated water bowl.
 Pets can’t get sufficient water from eating snow.

 - Protect the feet.
 Ice loves to cling to hair and fur.
 Keep your furry-footed friend’s paw hair neatly trimmed, and if your pet has been outside, inspect his paws for ice balls.